 High resolution versions of all images are available on request by emailing email@example.com

-Reward is the prompt on the Weekly Photo Challenge this week, images of the hike, waterfall, and pool are my response to the prompt.
+Enveloped is propmpt on the weekly photo challenge this week, and these images of the almost draped Portside Tower are my response to the prompt.